 Your decision to quit smoking does not have to ruin your social life.
 You can still go to parties and other places where people may be smoking, but be prepared to have your guard up.
 Avoid going outside where people are hanging out smoking.
 Stay inside with the non-smokers.

-Your defenses and will power may drop after having a drink or two.
-When you first decide to stop smoking you should also consider cutting way back on the alcohol as well if it serves as an environmental trigger.
+Your defenses and willpower may drop after having a drink or two.
+When you first decide to stop smoking, you should also consider cutting way back on the alcohol if it serves as an environmental trigger.

 After Eating a Meal

-You may be one of those individuals that enjoy a smoke after a nice meal.
+You may be someone who enjoys a smoke after a nice meal.
 Again, the key is identifying the environmental trigger and either removing it or changing your behavior.
 Since you can’t avoid eating, you’ll need to create a new habit.
 Some people have been successful by getting up from the table right away and engaging in a new activity like a walk, chewing a piece of nicotine gum or having dessert.